Skip to main content

 • Debate (2019): An all time classic of Bitcoin history, where "big blocker" and BCH supporter Roger Ver debates "small blocker" and BTC supporter Tone Vays in Malta over the truth of Bitcoin.
 Part of the debate focussed on the inability of BTC to serve as a payments mechanism without the much promised "Lightning Network" - which Tone admits to not even using himself despite his hypocritically adamant position that it would be a panacea for returning BTC to operation as a payments system.

-• Censored Debate (2021): This theme of BTC and BCH debate re-occured two years later, with a group of BTC "maximalists" debating internet entrepreneur Kim Dotcom.
+• Censored Debate (2021): This theme of BTC and BCH debate re-occured two years later, with a group of BTC "maximalists" debating internet entrepreneur Kim Dotcom (advocating for BCH).
 A generally poor showing by the BTC side included a total "own goal" where they admitted that Bitcoin BTC was no longer a threat to the US Dollar - the founding mission of Bitcoin which the Bitcoin Cash community had retained.
 Ashamed by their own weak arguments and childish behaviour, the hosts deleted the debate audio, but it was preserved by the BCH community.
 A complete review with commentary was also conducted on The Bitcoin Cash Podcast itself.

 • Next generation (2021): In the 2021 year end review, an unscheduled appearance by BCH content creator Ryan Giffin's son Miles provided the perfect moment illustrating the change in generations that makes cryptocurrency adoption inevitable.